sagemathinc/sbir2015/description.md

 e.g., grading a proof written in LaTeX of a theoretical mathematics problem.
-When this state is reached the problem would indicate it and the user would close the problem and do something else until being notified that the problem was graded, and the proposed solutions would be pre-processed (e.g., check that programs run or latex compiles before sending it to an instructor for manual grading).
+When this state is reached the problem would indicate it and the user would close the problem and do something else until being notified that the problem was graded, and the proposed solutions would be pre-processed (e.g., check that programs run or LaTeX compiles before sending it to an instructor for manual grading).
 Graders would also be notified that there are a batch of proposed answers to a given question  ready to be graded.
 Graders could optionally in some cases be other students in the same course, in similar courses, or outsourced students in India.